elf4j/elf4j-api/README.md

 #### The Logger

-Notice the fluent style of the API.
-Any `Logger` instance returned by the API should be immuntable/thread-safe.
+Notice the fluent style of the API, where the `.log(...)` methods are terminal operations, and the methods returning a `Logger` instance are intermediate/configuration operations.
+Any `Logger` instance returned by the API should be immutable, thus thread-safe.

 ```
 public interface Logger {